naschorr/hawking/README.md

 ## To Do
 - [ ] Clean up config.json, and remove some ultimately unnecessary code
 - [ ] Improve the help interface by visually isolating phrase sections, and giving the music interface help text that's actually convenient to review
-- [ ] (Potentially) give the bot some sort of sign-off message when he leaves a channel due to inactivity?
+- [x] Give the bot some sort of sign-off message when he leaves a channel due to inactivity?
 Right now it just sounds like a regular person left
 - [ ] Better, more up to date analytics (Who's using the bot right now?
 Is a specific server/channel abusing my poor EC2 instance?)
 - [ ] Live, per server configuration done by server owners
 - [ ] (Potentially) Have the bot delete it's own (less useful) messages after a period of time?